Guide for Author

 Conflicts of Interest Statement

-When appropriate, include a short Conflicts of Interest statement, as per the guidelines in ‘Journal Policies’.
+Authors must include a Conflicts of Interest statement, as per the guidelines in ‘Author competing interests and conflicts of interest’ section.

 If there are no conflicts of interest, the authors should declare this; e.g., “The authors declare no conflicts of interest in relation to the work presented in the manuscript.”